Kelly0604/BIOSTAT_FINAL/README.md

 #### User Input Example:
 Follow these steps to input data and receive a prediction:
 1. Launch the interface:

-open the temrinal or command prompt, navigate to the directory where the heart disease predictor tool is installed.
+Open the temrinal or command prompt, navigate to the directory where the heart disease predictor tool is installed.
 run:
 ```Python
 python src/heart_disease.py